Singapore IAQ Environmental Laboratory Offers Bacteria & Fungi Testing up to Speciation Level

 Fungi in indoor air may be microscopic types such as yeast and molds, or macro-fungi that produce sporangia bodies visible to the naked eye.
 Fungi colonize and further produce numerous aerially dispersed spores, which easily spread the microorganism throughout the living space.
 They may originate out of doors, but fungi are well able to propagate and produce spores on indoor surfaces and materials.

 Some diseases and symptoms associated with exposure to bacteria and fungi are upper respiratory conditions such as asthma, fever, allergic reactions and dermatological problems.

 Singapore’s National Environment Agency recommends that the maximum threshold level for Bacteria and Fungi should not exceed 500Cfu/m3 based on “Guidelines for Good Indoor Air Quality in Office Premises.”

-Identifying sampled species up to speciation level can give you a good understanding of the micro flora in your indoor environments.
-There are various way to test your indoor environments:
+Identifying sampled species up to speciation level can give you a good understanding of the microflora in your indoor environments.
+There are a various way to test your indoor environments:

 Bioaerosols Assessment and Control

 We use indoor air and surface sampling to help determine the level of biological loads present in your environment.
 These contaminants can cause irritation or adverse short or long-term health problems.
 Tests can locate the sources of indoor microorganisms to facilitate effective remediation.

 Agar Impaction Sampling